Saturday, March 6, 2010

 Brushes - Part 3

 This is another installment from the musical memoir I wrote in 1998 (and have been tweaking ever since), called “Brushes with the Great and Near Great,” chronicling some of the famous folk I got to meet during my 13-year career in music retail.
-Today’s story is about moving to Cleveland to take my own store, learning about the “record biz politics” of getting what you want, getting into the blues and meeting a couple blues guitar legends.
+Today’s story is about moving to Cleveland to take my own store, learning about the “record biz politics” of getting what you want, getting into the blues, and meeting a couple blues guitar legends.

 GETTING IT DOWN: THE CLEVELAND YEARS

 Taking my own store and moving to Cleveland was like going to a whole other world, as far as perks go.
 In Toledo, I had to make do with the generosity or connections of others.
-Usually if there was a show I needed to see, I’d ask Mike, who then was my store manager, to see if he could get them from some of his old time record biz connections out of Detroit.
+Usually, if there was a show I needed to see, I’d ask Mike, who then was my store manager, to see if he could get them from some of his old-time record biz connections out of Detroit.
 More often, a label or radio guy would just bring some by and Mike would just say “Who wants them?

 All the major record labels had offices in Cleveland and they treated the local store managers well... very well, if you reported to a radio station.
 And if you reported to Billboard, you were a god.
-These were the days before SoundScan, when the album charts were derived from collating list of what store managers said they sold, rather than taking the actual sales numbers directly from the cash registers, the way they do it now.
+These were the days before SoundScan, when the album charts were derived from collating a list of what store managers said they sold, rather than taking the actual sales numbers directly from the cash registers, the way they do it now.
 If the manager didn’t like it, it “didn’t sell”.
 If it was his favorite, gee it was always Top 10.
-But if the manager, or label people wanted something, sales reporting was highly negotiable.
+But if the manager or label people wanted something, sales reporting was highly negotiable.

 The label guy might say, “I need you to report the new Bon Jovi at Number One,” or Vanessa Williams at Top 5.”
 (Remember, this was the 80s.)
 To which one replies, “I could do that.
 By the way, I’d really like tickets and passes for the Moody Blues,” or some other act that belongs to their label.
-Or maybe you said nothing, and called it in later.
+Or maybe you said nothing and called it in later.
 But it was clear, you help me and I’ll help you.

 Now I was never a Billboard reporter.
 That honor, (or curse- it was always an extra thing to do, on limited payroll hours) belonged to the Peaches in Parma.
 At my store in Maple Heights, I merely reported to the local FM Top 40 station.
 But there were other ways to score tickets and swag.

-Our big Peaches (soon to be Coconuts) stores had loads of display room.
-And the big display window was always in demand.
+Our big Peaches (soon to be Coconuts) stores had loads of display room, and the big display window was always in demand.
 I found that if I always go out of my way to accommodate the label reps, they did the same for me.
-So I developed outstanding relationships with all of the label folk and was treated to listening parties, promotional records and CDs, posters, parties and about 40 pairs of concert tickets.
+So I developed outstanding relationships with all of the label folk and was treated to listening parties, promotional records and CDs, posters, parties, and about 40 pairs of concert tickets.
 In my four years in Cleveland, I paid to see exactly 2 shows.
 (Meat Loaf, because he was without a label at the time, and Joan Jett in Akron, because she’d already been through Cleveland on that tour.)
 And one of the best benefits was being able to get stuff for others, or include friends in what I was doing.
 In Cleveland, I became, in a small way, The Man.
 I was able to do for my staff and others, what Mike had always done for me.

 The best thing about Cleveland as a music town, was the diversity of venues it offered, attracting a large assortment of acts.
 Anyone who toured came through Cleveland.
 There were small clubs like Peabody’s Down Under, who booked new acts on the way up, to old acts playing out the string, to blues acts that stayed on the circuit forever.
 Barney Googles was a Holiday Inn ballroom that booked blues acts from Alligator Records on a regular basis.
 (I’ll get to them shortly) The Hanna Theater booked comics and classic rock, reggae and R&B. Most metal or arena bands played the 16,000-seat Richfield Coliseum.
 And for the superstars, there was the Olde Hellhole, Cleveland Stadium.
 It held close to 80000 for football games, and who knows how many when they put seats on the field.
 If you liked a group that was touring, they were coming to Cleveland.
 And if you played your cards right, you could see them all and meet some too.